Manage your NHMRC grant

 In addition to the general guidelines, anyone who has been awarded NHMRC funds should be familiar with the Funding Rules which cover each scheme and be aware of scheme-specific rules.
 See Requirements for all NHMRC grant types.

-Important: NHMRC funds for a research activity may only be expended on Direct Research Costs.
+Important: NHMRC guidelines on Direct Research Costs have changed.
 The NHMRC has provided detailed guidance on on what constitutes Direct Costs of Research.

 Requirements for specific grant types